justeattakeaway/AwsWatchman/README.md

 ## Run

+`Watchman` is written in c# and .Net core version 2.
+[You can download the `dotnet` runtime for Windows, mac or linux here](http://dot.net)

-Run the exe specifying a config folder for config files (see [Configuration file format](ConfigurationFileFormat.md)) and optionally aws credentials.
+Run the `Watchman` specifying a config folder for config files (see [Configuration file format](ConfigurationFileFormat.md)) and optionally aws credentials.

 e.g.